Mayurg6832/Youtube-and-Instagram-media-Downloader/README.md

 This project is a simple video downloader for Youtube videos and also can be used to download Instagram posts on your local machine

 <h2>Technologies</h2>
-Project is created with:
+Project is created with
- * Django version: 3.0.5
+ - Django version: 3.0.5
- * instalooter version: 2.4.2
+ - instalooter version: 2.4.2

 <h2>Setup</h2>
 To run this project, create a virtual environment